omtoi101/SecureHome/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### Step 3 create discord server, bot and webhook
+### Step 3 create Discord server, bot and webhook
 !!
-You can ignore this step if you don't intend to use the discord feature !!
+You can ignore this step if you don't intend to use the Discord features !!
 #### Webhook:
-1. Create a discord server for your security system
+1. Create a Discord server for your security system
 2. Go to the settings panel for your server
 3. Under the APPS header click on integrations
 4. On the integrations page click webhooks then new webhook